Image: Doris A. Fields, aka Lady D and R & B, soul, and blues musician from Beckley performs at The Freefolk Brewery in

 - Travis and Rebecka Fugate of Emmalena, Kentucky

 - Wayne Riley of London, Kentucky

 The Appalachian Food Summit is a community of writers, scholars, advocates, restaurateurs, farmers, producers, chefs, and mountain foodways enthusiasts gathered around the table with a shared mission to honor the past, celebrate the present, and support a sustainable future for Appalachia, its food, and its people.

 Check back here or sign up for our newsletter for next round notifications.

 Two complimentary grant opportunities, Pop-Up Experiences and Community Project Grants will provide new resources to organizations organizing and producing events and projects that bring community members and practitioners together around folk and traditional arts practice and cultural knowledge.
 Grants will support projects that encourage broad public awareness, understanding, and appreciation of living traditions and/or grow and disseminate artistic skill and cultural knowledge within the community – prioritizing community-level outcomes.

 To receive news about these new grant programs, sign up here.

-This comprehensive program will provide targeted resources and support to select community anchors of folk arts and culture in the region with the goal of dramatically impacting the sustainability of traditional practice and cultural knowledge.
-Participant communities will be identified by Mid Atlantic Arts in consultation with our State Folklife Program partners and other constituents.
+This comprehensive program provides targeted resources and support to select community anchors of folk arts and culture in the region with the goal of dramatically impacting the sustainability of traditional practice and cultural knowledge.
+Participant communities will be identified in consultation with our State Folklife Program partners and other constituents.

 About the CAFTA Survey and Planning Project